russdb/notes/history/Visigoths/Political History.md

 They were not able to maintain themselves as armies without access to regular food supplies, and they could not disperse widely over the countryside if faced by a military threat from hostile Roman forces

-seem to have made a treaty of federation with a Roman government.
+seem to have made a treaty of federation with a Roman government.  the invaders were having to take short-term and desperate measures

+By 410, Visigoths either had to move on, to inflict similar misery on other untouched areas, or to change the nature of their relationship with the Roman ruling classes.  unable to cross into North Africa, the latter policy was the only alternative left to them .

+The emperor with whom they made the agreement was called [[Maximus]], and his rule was centered on #Tarragona and #Barcelona on the Mediterranean coast

+Maximus wasnot  in a position to resist the Alans, Sueves, and Vandals,